Skip to content

-Redocly projects include a built-in CORS proxy at `/_api/cors/` that lets browser-based features (such as the **Try it** console) reach APIs on different origins without running into CORS restrictions.
+Redocly projects include a built-in CORS proxy at /_api/cors/ that lets browser-based features (such as the Try it console) reach APIs on different origins without running into CORS restrictions.

-Use `corsProxy` to only forward URLs to an explicit allowlist of URL prefixes so that only known API hosts can be reached through your project's domain.
+By default, the proxy forwards requests to any remote URL.
+Use corsProxy to only forward URLs to an explicit allowlist of URL prefixes so that only known API hosts can be reached through your project's domain.

-## Options
+Options

-When the list is non-empty, any request whose target does not start with one of these prefixes is rejected with a `403` response.
+allowedTargets[string]List of URL prefixes the CORS proxy is allowed to forward requests to.
+Each entry is matched as a prefix against the full target URL.
+When the list is non-empty, any request whose target does not start with one of these prefixes is rejected with a 403 response.
+When omitted or empty, the proxy forwards requests to any URL (default behavior).

-## Examples
+Examples

-### Restrict to a single API
+Restrict to a single API

 corsProxy: